Your First Workflow

 Using either method above:

-- Add an Agent Node to the right of your Start node
+- Add an Agent Node below your Start node (flows read top-to-bottom by default)

 - If using drag-and-drop, you'll need to connect them:

-- Click and drag from the Start node's output handle (right side)
+- Click and drag from any edge of the Start node

-- Drop on the Agent node's input handle (left side)
+- Drop on any edge of the Agent node

 Step 3: Connect the Nodes (if needed)